cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 >
 > this would allow for a more powerful model than the account based equivalent but implies higher execution costs
 >
-> with the goal of keeping the standard simple we allow a single sender
+> with the goal of keeping the standard simple we allow only a single sender
 >
 > we MUST however account for multiple inputs from the same sender due to
 > the creation of new UTxOs in receiving transactions.

+### Design

 with the introduction of [CIP-69](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0069) in Plutus V3 the number of contracts required are only 2, covering different purposes.